Praddyumn16/Praddyumn16/README.md

 ## Hi there 👋 This is Praddyumn, thanks for visiting my profile ❤️

+### What do i do ⚠️
-### 🔭 I’m currently working on building my full stack development skills after having a bit of experience in front-end !!
-I also do Competitve Programming and you can find me on Codechef at : https://www.codechef.com/users/praddyumn
++ 🔭 I’m currently working on building my full stack development skills after having some experience in front-end !!
++ I also do a bit of Competitve Programming and you can find me on Codechef [here](https://www.codechef.com/users/praddyumn)

 ###  🌱 I’m currently learning web development frameworks like React and Node.js

 ### 👯 I’m looking to collaborate on full stack projects and on anything where you find of some use 😅

 ### 🤔 I’m looking for help with getting good in Javascript and back end development !!

-### 💬 Ask me about anything but not local hos
+### 💬 Ask me about anything but not my 127.0.0.1 🤫

-### 📫 How to reach me: Catch me up on LinkedIn at https://www.linkedin.com/in/praddyumnshukla/ or mail me at spraddyumn@gmail.com
+### 📫 How to reach me 🔊 :
++ Catch me up on LinkedIn [here](https://www.linkedin.com/in/praddyumnshukla/)
++ Mail me at spraddyumn@gmail.com

 ### 😄 Pronouns: He/Him